barny-dev/convent/lode/event-storage.md

    - Always even-numbered (aligned to 2 bytes)
    - Minimum value: 2 (empty page)
    - Maximum value: 8192
+   - May equal the last event pointer when page is completely full

 2. **Event Pointers** (2 bytes each)
    - Array of pointers to event data